 Other Ways to Think About Champagne House Style

-- Reductive: These wines receive minimal oxygen exposure during winemaking, so they aren’t aged in oak at all and don’t undergo any malolactic fermentation.
+- Reductive: These wines receive minimal oxygen exposure during winemaking.
+They aren’t aged in oak at all and don’t undergo any malolactic fermentation.
 As a result, they are well-structured, acidic, and typically quite dry, often with earthy or smoky flavors.
 They can be difficult to drink when they’re young, as they are designed to age for decades.
-You can identify these wines by the blend in many cases–they’re usually Chardonnay-dominant.
+You can identify these wines by the blend: in many cases, they’re Chardonnay-dominant.

 - Oxidative: These wines are aged in oak, often for a number of years, and many of them go through a stage of malolactic fermentation.
 This causes the wines to taste rounder and slightly sweeter than reductive wines.
 You may also find toasted notes in these wines, especially with age.
 They are usually Pinot Noir-dominant blends.

-If you’re shopping for Champagne with aging potential or for valuable bottles that you can resell on the secondary market, then look for reductive or oxidative wines.
+If you’re shopping for Champagne with aging potential or for valuable bottles that you can resell on the secondary market, you can look for either reductive or oxidative wines.
 Both these types of Champagne are potentially age-worthy and collectible.
 To pick the right style for your palate, consider the following examples of Champagne house styles categorized by where they land on the reductive/oxidative spectrum:

 Reductive Champagne Houses